← The archive Dispatch

 Why I'm Building an Uber for Construction (and Why It Started with a Cottage)

-April 2, 2026 9 min read
+02 Apr 2026 8 min read

 If you read my last post, you know I’m in the middle of turning a thatched-roof cottage above Lake Balaton into a year-round retreat.
-Beautiful property, strong vision, detailed mood boards, interactive floor plans — the whole package ready to go.
+Beautiful property, strong vision, detailed mood boards, interactive floor plans, the whole package ready to go.

 We worked with the first one.
 The quality was terrible.
 Went back to the drawing board, found a second through another recommendation.
 Same story.
-Poor output, misaligned expectations, and weeks of our time wasted each time.
+Poor output, misaligned expectations, weeks of our time wasted each time.

-The realization
+The realisation

 The other side of the table